elibroftw/blog.elijahlopez.ca/content/posts/university/bu-375-operations.md

 <img class=equation src="https://latex.codecogs.com/svg.image?z\sigma_d\sqrt{L}">

-Use table for z depending on % service level. e.g. 95% -> z = 1.65.
+Use table for z depending on % service level. e.g. 95% &rarr; z = 1.65.
 Service level is the probability that demand won't be greater than quantity of goods in stock.

 ### Periodic Order Quantities (Variable Demand)